LibreOffice 7.5 Help

 The menus are context sensitive.
 This means that those menu items are available that are relevant to the work currently being carried out.
 If the cursor is located in a text, then all of those menu items are available that are needed to edit the text.
 If you have selected graphics in a document, then you will see all of the menu items that can be used to edit graphics.

-These commands apply to the current document, open a new document, or close the application.
+These commands apply to the current document, create a document, open an existing document, or close the application.

 This menu contains commands for editing the contents of the current document.

-This menu contains commands for controlling the on-screen display of the document.
+This menu contains commands to control the on-screen display of the document, change the user interface and access the sidebar panels.

 This menu contains the commands that are used to insert new elements into the document, for example, graphics, objects, special characters and other files.